-SGCN: N State Status: Federal Status: Endemic: Global Rank: G5 State Rank: S2 eastern box turtle Terrapene carolina
+SGCN: N State Status: Federal Status: Endemic: Global Rank: G5 State Rank: S2

 Terrestrial: Eastern box turtles inhabit forests, fields, forest-brush, and forest-field ecotones.
 In some areas they move seasonally from fields in spring to forest in summer.
 They commonly enters pools of shallow water in summer.
 For shelter, they burrow into loose soil, debris, mud, old stump holes, or under leaf litter.
 They can successfully hibernate in sites that may experience subfreezing temperatures.